Last Updated on June 26, 2021

 Depending on your music and film tastes, you might think a few things when you hear the name Wahlberg.
 You might think of Mark Wahlberg, who went by the stage name Marky Mark in the early 1990s and later transitioned to a career in Hollywood.
 You might think of Donnie Wahlberg, who emerged with the boy band New Kids on the Block in the 1980s before, like his brother, moving into acting.

 But if you’ve watched cable network A&E over the last several years you might also know of Paul Wahlberg, a chef who starred in the reality show Wahlburgers for 10 seasons.
-That show launched alongside a burger chain of the same name in 2014, founded by Mark, Donnie, and Paul.
+That show launched alongside a burger chain of the same name, founded by Mark, Donnie, and Paul.
 (In case you’re wondering, there are nine Wahlberg siblings in total, not including half-siblings.)

 If you’ve never heard of Wahlburgers before, it may be because of where you live.
 The chain operates in the United States, Canada, and parts of Europe, but it isn’t everywhere.
 I live in a major metro area and the nearest Wahlburger is 100 miles away.
 The chain has expanded rapidly in recent years, thanks to an arrangement that puts it in many Hy-Vee stores, but it still is absent from many cities, especially in the middle part of the United States.